KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 from emergence,
 through structure,
 into dissolution,
-returning through the formless Field.
+returning through the formless Field of Aion.

 Their hypostases unwind,
 especially in the strata of L1 and L2,